 L-10: HOLDING CONFERRAL OF A DEGREE FOR DISCIPLINARY REASONS

-The Office of Student Conduct will notify the Registrar’s Office and the College of a decision to place a hold on the conferral of a degree for disciplinary reasons.
-Student Conduct will take appropriate action to record the sanctions on internal working documents and on the student’s transcript, and the Registrar’s Office will remove the graduation approval indicator on ISIS before the Degree Conferred message procedure is scheduled to run.
+The Office of Student Conduct will notify the Office of the University Registrar and the College of enrollment of a decision to place a hold on the conferral of a degree for conduct reasons.
+Student Conduct will take appropriate action to record the sanctions on internal working documents and on the student's transcript, and the College of enrollment will remove the graduation approval indicator in the student information system.

-The Office of Student Conduct will be responsible for tracking students whose graduations were delayed for disciplinary reasons.
-When the suspension ends, Student Conduct will remove the transcript notations and notify the student, the College and the Registrar’s Office.
-The student is then permitted to re-enroll for graduation and the standard graduation check-out/approval process will occur.
+The Office of Student Conduct will be responsible for tracking students whose graduations were delayed for conduct reasons.
+When the sanction is completed, the Office of Student Conduct will remove the transcript notations and notify the student, the College of enrollment, and the Office of the University Registrar.
+The student is then permitted to request re-enrollment for graduation and the standard graduation check-out/approval process will occur.
 Assuming that the College approves the student for graduation, the degree will be conferred at the end of the semester in which the student re-enrolls.

 Approved: ACUE (6-3-10)